Current Status: Legal

 When did Nevada introduce sports betting?

-On March 29th, 1949, long before the rest of the U.S, Nevada became the first state to legalise sports betting as well as live and off-track horse betting, making it the first state to have a regulated sports betting market.
+On March 29th, 1949, long before the rest of the U.S, Nevada became the first state to legalize sports betting as well as live and off-track horse betting, making it the first state to have a regulated sports betting market.
 Since then, the state has become linked with all types of gambling, and until recently, it was the only state where sports betting was permitted.

 Nevada has enjoyed a monopoly on sports betting in the United States from 1949 to 2018 but that all changed in May 2018, when New Jersey filed a legal challenge to the Professional and Amateur Sports Protection Act (PASPA), which Congress passed.

 PASPA was declared unlawful by the Supreme Court on May 14, 2018.
-Since then, Nevada’s monopoly on legal sports betting ended and regulated sports betting markets can now be found in many states.
+Since then, Nevada’s monopoly on legal sports betting ended, and regulated sports betting markets can now be found in many states.

 Despite this, Nevada remains the largest gambling market in the United States, owing to the large number of casinos and sportsbooks in Las Vegas and throughout the state.
 This has resulted in a very strong slots business that can only be compared to Macau’s.